Skip to Content

 2. Simon Says

 Call out instructions by saying, for example, “Simon Says put your hands on your shoulders.”
-When you give an example that doesn’t begin with “Simon Says,” such as “Jump three times,” your child must not do it.
+When you give an example that doesn’t begin with “Simon Says,” such as “Jump three times,” your children must not do it.

 • whether or not they must follow the order